Ylvauk/Django-Spotify/README.md

 ### 2. Point our project urls to the newly created urls file.

-To point our project to our application urls we will need to import include and define a new path.
+To point our project to our application urls we will need to import `include` and define a new `path`.

 Each item in the urlpatterns list defines a URL-based route or, as in the case above, mounts the routes contained in other URLconf modules.